EdwinKuttappi/fastpage1/_pages/about.md

 ---
 # About Edwin

 Hi, my name is Edwin and I am currently a Junior at Del Norte High School and do have some experience in coding but nothing like this.
-I am very excited to do more projects like this, because it is a little fun
+I am very excited to do more projects like this, because it is a little fun.

 ## Github Link